rodralez/NaveGo/README.md

 If you are interested, please feel free to contact Dr. Rodrigo Gonzalez at rodralez [at] frm [dot] utn [dot] edu [dot] ar.

 ## Publications

 The underlying mathematical model of NaveGo is based on two articles which are recommended for reading:

-* R. Gonzalez, J.I.
+* (Gonzalez et al., 2015) R. Gonzalez, J.I.
 Giribet, and H.D.
 Patiño.
 NaveGo: a simulation framework for low-cost integrated navigation systems, Journal of Control Engineering and Applied Informatics, vol. 17, issue 2, pp. 110-120, 2015.
 [Link](http://ceai.srait.ro/index.php?journal=ceai&page=article&op=view&path%5B%5D=2478).

-* R. Gonzalez, J.I.
+* (Gonzalez et al., 2015a) R. Gonzalez, J.I.
 Giribet, and H.D.
 Patiño.
 An approach to benchmarking of loosely coupled low-cost navigation systems.
 Mathematical and Computer Modelling of Dynamical Systems, vol. 21, issue 3, pp. 272-287, 2015.
 [Link](http://www.tandfonline.com/doi/abs/10.1080/13873954.2014.952642).

-Other publication:
+Other publications:

+* (Gonzalez et al., 2017a) R. Gonzalez, E.M.
+Martinez, and P. Dabove.
+Assessment of Discrete Stochastic Models of MEMS Inertial Sensors by Using the Allan Variance.
+In the III International Conference on Sensors and Electronics Instrumentation Advances (SEIA' 2017), 20-22 September 2017, Moscow, Russia.

-* R. Gonzalez, C.A.
+* (Gonzalez et al., 2017) R. Gonzalez, C.A.
 Catania, P. Dabove, J.C.
 Taffernaberry, and M. Piras.
 Model validation of an open-source framework for post-processing INS/GNSS systems.
 III International Conference on Geographical Information Systems Theory, Applications and Management (GISTAM 2017).
 Porto, Portugal.
 April 2017.

+## Roadmap

+Future features of NaveGo will be:

+* RTS smoother.

+* Zero Velocity Update (ZUPT).

+* Tightly-coupled INS/GPS.

 ## Acknowledgments